-The conference, and this web site are designed to not only encourage and challenge those that are single (for whatever reason or stage of life), but also those that are in a dating relationhsip but not yet married, as many of the questions and issues affect anyone who is not married.
+The conference, and the SingleMinded web site are designed to not only encourage and challenge those that are single (for whatever reason or stage of life), but also those that are in a dating relationship but not yet married, as many of the questions and issues affect anyone who is not married.

 The conference was welcomed by many in Calvary Chapel churches in the UK, as was the teaching that was received during the weekend.
 The following year the conference relocated to DCF in Kent as there was no cost for hiring a venue, and has taken place there since (most recently in September 2018).

-The annual conference is now organised by Simeon Forder, assistant pastor at DCF, and in the summer of 2015 we launched our all-new web site with the intention of equipping and encouraging single and dating Christians throughout the year – we’re now prayerfully considering what we can do next, with the hope of posting articles and short studies from some of the speakers, as well as other pastors and teachers.
+The annual conference is now organised by Simeon Forder, assistant pastor at DCF, and in the summer of 2015 we launched a new web site with the intention of equipping and encouraging single and dating Christians throughout the year – we’re now prayerfully considering what we can do next, with the hope of posting articles and short studies from some of the speakers, as well as other pastors and teachers.

 The reality that each of us face is that we are all born single, and even if we marry there is a 50% chance (maybe higher) that we will end life single (even if only accounting for death).
 If we are only single for a season, the lessons learnt in singleness will be incredibly valuable in marriage.
 If we are to live our lives single then we sure need to know how to live right.
 Regardless of our marital state, we will always know others that are single – some content, some struggling.
 And therefore it is so important that we each have an understanding of how God would have us live our lives as single Christians.

-We are excited about the coming year, and preparing for SingleMinded 2016.
+We are excited about what is ahead.
 If you have any questions about this ministry, or the conference, then please get in touch by email to firstname.lastname@example.org

 Why is it called SingleMinded?